 While the yeast is working …

-While the yeast is working, measure 2 cups unbleached white flour and 1 cup semolina together into a mixing bowl. [note: this is my favorite blend.
+While the yeast is working, measure 2 cups unbleached white bread flour and 1 cup semolina together into a mixing bowl. [note: this is my favorite blend.
 It’s light and pliable with a little extra depth from the semolina.
 I’ve played with spelt and whole wheat flours as well; the dough is quite a bit heavier, but it turns out just as well.
-As long as it’s a gluten flour, you’ll be fine making substitutions.]
+You are in good shape if you use 3 cups of bread flour as well.]

 Add 1/4 cup good quality olive oil and 1 tsp salt.
 Pour in the water/yeast mixture, making sure to scrape all the yeast from the sides of the prep bowl.
-Now, mix using a dough hook until the all the ingredients come together in a smooth, springy blob.
+Now, use an electric mixer with a dough hook to work all the ingredients until they come together in a smooth, springy blob.
 Like this: